1 Day in Rome Itinerary Roaming Through Italy’s Capital

 Colosseum

-The Colosseum’s innovative architecture included advanced features such as a complex system of vaults and arches along with a sophisticated system of elevators and trapdoors for moving animals and scenery into the arena—which was necessary for holding brutal gladiatorial contests.
+The Colosseum’s innovative architecture included advanced features such as a complex system of vaults and arches along with sophisticated elevators and trapdoors for moving animals and scenery into the arena—which was necessary for holding brutal gladiatorial contests.
 In these cruel combat events, gladiators fought each other or wild animals to entertain the emperor and other elites seated closest to the arena, serving the political purpose of providing "bread and circuses" to the lower class populace.

-Today, you can tour the Colosseum daily from 8:30 AM - 7:15 PM for €18 to see the complex inner structural architecture up close, exploring viewing tiers of various heights to reimagine the ancient amphitheater from each of the three different perspectives.
+• Today, you can tour the Colosseum daily from 8:30 AM - 7:15 PM for €18 to see the complex inner structural architecture up close, exploring viewing tiers of various heights to reimagine the ancient amphitheater from each of the three different perspectives.
 Whenever you visit, your best bet is to purchase admission tickets online in advance, as the ticket box office frequently sells out and buying a ticket in this manner entails waiting potentially hours in a long queue.

 Pro Tip: